Back up and restore data

 After the repository is created, you can check the repository via SHOW REPOSITORIES.
 After restoring data, you can delete the repository in StarRocks using DROP REPOSITORY.
 However, data snapshots backed up in the remote storage system cannot be deleted through StarRocks.
 You need to delete them manually in the remote storage system.

 After the repository is created, you need to create a data snapshot and back up it in the remote repository.
 For detailed instructions, see BACKUP.
+BACKUP is an asynchronous operation.
+You can check the status of a BACKUP job using SHOW BACKUP, or cancel a BACKUP job using CANCEL BACKUP.

-in the database sr_hub
+The following examples back up the database sr_hub

 .